bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

      SELECT color,avg(price) FROM fruits GROUP BY color;

+*A good rule of thumb to use is that the GROUP BY statements are most often used on a variable not used in a function.
+In this case since price was used in a function in the statement, the results need to be grouped by color.*

 Did you get **yellow** as having a higher average price?
 Actually the answer was **red**, you should go back a rerun the command again, you probably typed it in wrong...
 I'm just kidding the answer was **yellow**.
 Onto the next problem.

 *2) You would like to find out the sum of all of the fruits in your store.*